dentarg/auth0-blog/_posts/2016-12-02-modern-authentication-for-your-clients-made-easy.markdown

 ## Auth0 Partners Program

 Auth0 solves authentication, identity, and security challenges for organizations by providing a complete platform for managing modern identity.
-Our goal is to make identity simple and easy, so you can spend less time worrying about authentication and focus on what makes your product unique.
+Our goal is to make identity simple and easy, so you can spend less time worrying about authentication and focus on your clients and their needs.
 [Contact us](https://auth0.com/partners#become-a-partner) today to learn more about becoming an [Auth0 Technology Partner](https://auth0.com/partners).